minamijoyo/tfupdate/README.md

 - Update version constraints of Terraform core and providers
 - Update all your Terraform configurations recursively under a given directory
-- Get the latest release version from GitHub Release
+- Get the latest release version automatically from GitHub Release

 # Supported Terraform version